Sue: Peter Grimwade again? So he writes and directs at the same time. Excellent.

 Sue: That was some of Matthew’s best acting.
 Has he gone for good now?
 Was he contractually obliged to appear in all the episodes or something?

-I tell her how Matthew Waterhouse appeared so they could keep his departure a secret.
-This way, his name wouldn’t be missing from the cast list for this story in the Radio Times, which would have been out when Earthshock Part Four was broadcast.
+I explain that Matthew Waterhouse appeared in this episode so they could keep his departure a secret – this way his name wouldn’t be missing from the cast list in Radio Times, which would have been out when Earthshock Part Four was broadcast.

 Sue: It’s the Melkur!
-Hey, is it…?
+Is it?
 No, it’s just another illusion.
 Ha!
-I had you going for a second there.
+They almost had me going there, for a second.

-I’m just surprised she got the Melkur’s name right.
+I’m just surprised she got the Melkur’s name right, although she does drop the ball when a Terileptil suddenly appears.

 Sue: Oh, it’s one of them.
 You know, the android shoppers.

-When Stapley and Bilton make it to Kalid’s lair, a two-headed snake keeps them at bay.
+When Stapley and Bilton arrive in Kalid’s lair, a two-headed snake keeps them at bay.

 Sue: That doesn’t look anything like the Mara!